Saraahameed/Momentum-Ledger/README.md

 ## Features

-- **Task Management**: Create, edit, and organize tasks with priorities, due dates, and notes
+- **Task Management**: Create, edit, and organize tasks with priorities and due dates
 - **Project Organization**: Group tasks into projects with custom colors
 - **Status Tracking**: Mark tasks as open or done with quick toggles
 - **Filtering**: Filter tasks by status and project for focused work sessions